IBM/z_ansible_collections_samples/user-operations/roles/add-zos-user/README.md

   Parameters:

   - **src**: Specifies the absolute or relative path to the file on the Ansible control node.
-Relative paths are relative to the role.
+Relative paths are relative to playbook runners current working directory.

   - **dest**:      Specifies the destination data set or unix path on the z/OS host.
 This is where the file is copied.